nilton-f-o-junior/rust-v1.9-book/roadmap/src/05-control-flow/questions-match.md

 10 - Receive the quantity of items purchased and the customer type ('N' = Normal, 'V' = VIP):

-Use match with tuples (quantity, type)
+Use match with tuples (type, quantity)
 VIP: 20% discount always
 Normal: 10% if purchasing 10+ items, 5% if 5-9 items, no discount if less